MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui/release-notes/winui-2.1.md

 # Windows UI Library 2.1

-April 2019 - we have released the latest official version of WinUI 2.1 librabry.
+April 2019 - we have released the latest official version of the WinUI 2.1 librabry.

-WinUI gives you many of the latest Windows UX platform features, including up-to-date Fluent controls and styles, available in a way you can use right away, backward-compatible to Windows 10 Anniversary Update (14393), with a few exceptions.
+WinUI gives you many of the latest Windows UX platform features, including up-to-date Fluent controls and styles, available in a way you can use right away, backward-compatible to Windows 10 Anniversary Update (14393), with just a few features being exceptions.
 The [XAML Control Gallery](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/#xaml-controls-gallery) gives your samples to explore all the cool new fatures added to the librbary. .

 Download the latest [NuGet package]((https://www.nuget.org/packages/Microsoft.UI.Xaml/2.1.190405004)

-You can download and use WinUI packages in your app using the NuGet package manager: see [Getting Started with the Windows UI Library](https://docs.microsoft.com/en-us/uwp/toolkits/winui/getting-started) for more information.
+Use can choose to use the WinUI packages in your app using the NuGet package manager: see [Getting Started with the Windows UI Library](https://docs.microsoft.com/en-us/uwp/toolkits/winui/getting-started) for more information.

 WinUI is an open source project hosted on GitHub.
 We welcome bug reports, feature requests and community code contributions in the [Windows UI Library repo](https://aka.ms/winui).

-##COOL NEW FEATURES
+## COOL NEW FEATURES

 [ItemsRepeater](https://docs.microsoft.com/windows/uwp/design/controls-and-patterns/items-repeater)